rhjohnstone/onmm/README.md

 lightning run app app.py --name onmm
 ```

-Run the app on the cloud:
+Run the app on the cloud (this requires you to have an account with credits, but I think you get some for free when you sign up):
 ```shell
 lightning run app app.py --name onmm --cloud
 ```